 How will we defeat communism unless we know what it is, and what it teaches, and why does it have such an appeal for men, why are so many people swearing allegiance to it?
 It is almost a religion, albeit one of the nether regions.

 And we have got to fight it with something better, not try to conceal the thinking of our own people.
 They are part of America.
 And even if they think ideas that are contrary to ours, their right to say them, their right to record them, and their right to have them at places where they are accessible to others is unquestioned, or it isn't America.

-As can be seen in the highlighted text, the untruncated passage includes a noteworthy caveat: “Don’t be afraid to go in your library and read every book, as long as that document does not offend our own ideas of decency.
-That should be the only censorship.”
+As can be seen in the highlighted text, the untruncated passage includes a noteworthy clarification that appears to argue explicitly for eschewing all forms of censorship in favor of personal discretion: "Don't be afraid to go in your library and read every book, as long as that document does not offend our own ideas of decency.
+That should be the only censorship."